BlazeMeter: Company

 BlazeMeter can be extended with a series of custom plug-ins.
 BlazeMeter provides a free plugin to JMeter, a Drupal module, and a Jenkins CI plugin and Vegeta program for load testing.

-In 2012, BlazeMeter was selected by CRN as a "Emerging Cloud Computing Vendor" for 2012 and "One of the 25 Coolest Emerging Vendors For 2012" by CRN and UBM Channel.
+In 2012, BlazeMeter was selected by CRN as an "Emerging Cloud Computing Vendor" for 2012 and "One of the 25 Coolest Emerging Vendors For 2012" by CRN and UBM Channel.

-In August 2012, BlazeMeter announced a partnership with Acquia a commercial open source software company providing products, services, and technical support for the open source Drupal content management system.
+In August 2012, BlazeMeter announced a partnership with Acquia a commercial open-source software company providing products, services, and technical support for the open source Drupal content management system.

 In May 2013, BlazeMeter was named one of the top testing tools by Dr. Dobbs 'Jolt Awards: The Best Testing Tools.'

 The company was acquired by CA Technologies in September 2016.
 In 2021, it was acquired by Perforce.

 Products

 BlazeMeter offers many continuous testing capabilities as part of its cloud testing platform, including: